 I too have been suffering with knee pain.
 I went to physical therapist and he recommended the stationary bike, which has been helpful, but also other strengthening exercises which are helping are:

-lying on your side and lifting your leg up and back.
+Step ups and step downs off of a box, not too high.
+The step downs are more stepping off the side and back, not letting your hips collapse and trying not to collapse at the bottom.
+Lunges, and side lunges lying on your side and lifting your leg up and back.
 I see more women than men do this but it helps strengthen the adductors and glutes which support the knee.
 You can also try the machines where you open your thighs and the one where you close them.
+One legged balance exercises, either on the floor with your eyes closed or open, or on one of those half bosu balls.

 I also resumed using superfeet, especially when I know I will be on my feet for a long time.
 I feel that these have helped a lot, possibly keeping things aligned and supported while I heal.